josh-normal/Josh-Checkers/README.md

 - [Source](https://www.ultraboardgames.com/checkers/tips.php)

+# Technologies Used:

+JavaScript, HTML, CSS.

 # Wireframe:

 ![Alt text](https://git.generalassemb.ly/josh-vn/Josh-Checkers-Game/blob/master/img/wireframe.png)

+# Next Step:

+- Making it Draggable
+- Fixing Small Bug

 # Pseudocode:

 1. Define required constants

+- define different type of squares on the table on the DOM
-- define square that checker can go to: validSquare
+- define audio element
--
+- define element on DOM to access text value

 2. Define required variables used to track the state of the game

-- define Current player: Red / Black
-- define game active or not: True / False
+- define player turn by true (red player) or false (black player)
-- define winning player: ''
+- define winning state true or false
+- define a state if a piece can be removed or not (eat variable)
+- define selected checker properties with cordinates, value, possible move, etc
-- define possible move 1, 2, 3, 4(king)
+- define possible move upperleft, upperright, lowerleft, lowerright
-- define count down how much checkers each person has
+- define a board array to store game state

 3. Handle event listener

+- Player clicking any square on the board
+- Make sound when player clicking on the board
+- Player click on reset button to reset the game

+4. Function to handle event

+- Player clicking Reset button

+  - Reset active game status
+  - Reset player move/turn
+  - Remove all player's checkers
+  - Place all player's checkers at starting point
+  - Reset countdown

+- Render function

+  - Reset player turn
+  - Reset winner state
+  - Board data
+  - Reset countdown and text

 - Player clicking a square

+  - Validate player turn (true - red, false - black)
   - Validate if the square have the checker (red & black)
-  - Validate their checker (black / red)
+  - Click again to undo Validation or click another square and start again

+- Check Possible Move Function

+  - Check if the checker a King piece
-  - Check if it have any possible move
+  - Check its possible move base on its location and other square

-  - Show / Highlight the possible square to move
+- Highlight the possible square to move
-  - Click again to undo Validation
-  - Or click another square and start again

 - Player clicking a square to make move